bozuna92/virtual-machines/README.md

 # virtual-machines

-What is a virtual machine?
+<h2>What is a virtual machine?
 It is basically a digital version of a physical computer.
 The virutal machine can run programs and operating systems, store data, connect to networks, and do other computing functions, and requires maintenance such as updates and system monitoring.

--creating a virtual machine within azure
+# -creating a virtual machine within azure

 1. click on virtual machines or search virtual machines

    ![image](https://github.com/bozuna92/virtual-machines/assets/155588954/6c00f234-a54c-4ccd-b3bb-ce8d813afcf1)